systemj/bootable-ioquake3/README.md

 Quitting the game will simply cycle back to starting the game again; pressing the power key should cause the system to shutdown gracefully.

 It's possible to use machines with as little as 768MB of memory if copytoram=y is removed from the kernel parameters (but then the drive must remain inserted).

+The current scripts are setup to build x86_64 images only, but i686 should be possible.

+During the build process the various stages may take up around 4GB until everything is cleaned up at the end.

 ## Related Links